 Susan Paun de Garcia (specialist in Spanish theater), Larry Allums (Executive Director of the Dallas Institute and specialist in Greek and Roman literature) and Grover Wilkins 3d (editor of the score and conductor) discuss the operatic life of baroque Madrid, the mythological story of Achilles and the development of the modern score drawn from manuscripts in Madrid.
 The discussion will be ccompanied by visuals, and performers from the opera.

 - On Friday, February 9 at 8 pm.

 - On Saturday, February 10, at 7:30 pm.

 - At Moody Performance Hall, Dallas Arts District, 2520 Flora Street.

-The modern premiere of the 1744 three-act opera seria focuses on the early life adventure of this emblematic classic hero as described by the celebrated librettist Pietro Metastasio.
-Warned by a prophesy of his early death in the Trojan wars, Achilles’ mother disguises him as a young woman in King Licomede’s harem on the island of Skyros.
-The plot centers on unraveling the intrigue of his identity, and on the sexual ambiguity of classic characters, where castrati play the role of heroes.
-In the Spanish tradition, trouser roles were popular and the role of Achilles is given to a woman.
+The modern premiere of the 1744 three-act opera composed by Francisco Courcelle, focuses on the sequestration of the young emblematic hero as described by the celebrated librettist Pietro Metastasio.
+Warned by a prophesy of his early death in the Trojan wars, Achilles mother disguises him as a young woman in a royal harem on the island of Skyros.
+The plot centers on Ulysses tricking him to reveal his true identity.
+In the baroque tradition, audiences were fascinated with disguise, and trouser roles were popular, in this case the role of Achilles being given to a mezzo-soprano.